 So if you’re a high school student, you need to understand how your ATAR is going to be calculated.
 You probably have a general idea of how it works but if you don’t understand completely then keep reading.
-The philosophy of our company is Keep it Simple, and thats what I’ll do.
+The philosophy of our company is Keep it Simple, and that's what I’ll do.
+If you're still hesitant about what exactly the ATAR is, check out this comprehensive article where we dive deep into the intricacies of the ATAR score.

 1. First up: Graded Assessments